Advertisement

 What is the mellowest cat?

-If you seek a cat that has a well-balanced temperament, that is affectionate, playful and friendly and that will at times prefer your lap to a pavement, read on.
-Here are our top 5 friendliest and most affectionate cat breeds:
+If you want to share your life with a cat that has a well-balanced temperament and is affectionate, playful and friendly, from the Scottish Fold to the Sphynx, here’s our list of the top five friendliest and most affectionate cat breeds:

 5. Scottish Fold

-Cute, cuddly and friendly, the Scottish Fold thrives on human attention.
+Known for its distinctive folded ears and soft coats, the cute, cuddly and friendly Scottish Fold thrives on human attention.
 It is far more comfortable surrounded by its loving owners than it ever will be on the street.
-It is quiet, easy going and as sociable as a cat can be.
+The Scottish Fold is as quiet, easy-going and sociable as any cat can be.

 4. Ragdoll

-Robust and well-built, the Ragdoll enjoys cuddles very much.
-It has mesmerizing blue eyes, and an attractive colour-pointed coat.
-Cats of this breed are known as dog-like due to their tendency to shadow their owner.
+Strong and well-built, the Ragdoll very much enjoys cuddles and affection.
+Its mesmerizing blue eyes and attractive silky colour-pointed coat add to its appeal.
+Cats of the Ragdoll breed are known for their calm and gentle disposition and are often compared to dogs due to their tendency to shadow their owner.

 3. Devon Rex

-The Devon Rex may have an independent side but it as much thrives on human contact.
-If you are home it will be home, demanding of cuddles and attention.
+The Devon Rex may have an independent side, but it also thrives on human contact.
+These cats love being around their humans.
+If you are home, it will be home, demanding cuddles and attention.
 The Devon Rex enjoys companionship and is happy to be in your arms for hours at a time.

 2. Sphynx